JoshSandhu/Project_1/README.md

 The live link for this website can be found [here](https://joshsandhu.github.io/Project_1/)

 - The site was deployed to GitHub pages.
 The steps are as follows:
-    * In GitHub repository, naavigate to the Settings tab.
+    * In GitHub repository, navigate to the Settings tab.
     * From there go down to Pages in the left column.
     * On the source selection drop-down box select the Master Branch.
     * Once this has been selected you are given a link after a page refresh.